event-driven-robotics/yarp-docker/README.md

 # yarp-docker
 Dockerfile development with YARP

-Builds on the YARP Docker available at this [link](https://hub.docker.com/repository/docker/eventdrivenrobotics/yarp).
+Builds on the official Ubuntu Bionic Docker environment.

 The code directory can be found in the container at `/usr/local/src`.
 Here you can find all the repositories which are already cloned with specific versions, known to be compatible with each other, built in the `build` directory available inside each repo, and installed system-wise.